kush2021/leetcode-solutions/README.md

 ## Credits

-The inspiration for this project goes to [P.-Y. Chen](walkccc.me/LeetCode/).
-All of the work is my own, unless otherwise noted.
+The inspiration for this project goes to [P.-Y. Chen](https://walkccc.me/LeetCode/).
+All of the work is my own unless otherwise noted.